Updated: Apr 4

 And yet, Jesus speaks an incredible truth in this story.

-That a single sparrow, two of which are worth virtually nothing, does not fall form the sky apart from the Father's will.
+That a single sparrow, two of which are worth virtually nothing, does not fall from the sky apart from the Father's will.

 Take note of the language.
 He doesn't simply say that they don't fall without the Father knowing, He says that not one falls apart from his will.